-- Bi-weekly calls were held through the NCP phase of the project with the FAA's Orlando ADO - FAA ATO Coordination (March 11 and July 30, 2019): These coordination meetings discussed technical issues associated with air traffic operations at FLL, including proximity to other airports, safety, peak periods, weather, and other matters for consideration in the Part 150 Study.
-The coordination was to inform BCAD during the development of the NCP.
+- Bi-weekly calls were held through the NCP phase of the project with the FAA's Orlando ADO. - FAA ATO Coordination (March 11 and July 30, 2019): These coordination meetings discussed community interest to address west flow departure headings, early west flow turns north, and east flow arrival altitudes that affect areas outside of the DNL 65 contour and the challenges associated with air traffic operations at FLL, including proximity to other airports, safety, peak periods, weather, and other matters for consideration in the Part 150 Study.
+The coordination was to inform BCAD during the development of the NCP and to discuss community concerns, conceptual noise abatement measures identified by BCAD, and understand air traffic procedures and the operating environment around FLL.